World Wildlife Day is a day to celebrate and raise awareness of the world’s wild animals and plants.

 Grades 6-12

 The Northern Forest Atlas is an excellent source of graphic tools for naturalists, ecologists, and students.
 This site contains photographic and digital images, diagrams, videos, and illustrated articles.
 Books, Guides, Charts, and digital products are all available for personal, nonprofit, and educational use.
-Atlas co-founder Jerry Jenkins recently gave a virtual tour of the Atlas, hosted by the Adirondack Land Trust.
+Check out a virtual tour of the Atlas, provided by Atlas co-founder Jerry Jenkins and hosted by the Adirondack Land Trust.

 Activities, Games & More